 Evening: Food Tour or Cooking Class

-- End your trip by diving deeper into Greek cuisine
+- End your trip by going deep on Greek cuisine

-- Cooking classes teach dishes you can make at home
+- Cooking classes teach you dishes you can actually make at home (I still make the tzatziki)

 Budget Summary#